danlynn/claudia-app-template/README.md

 synctime
 </pre>

-The `bash`, `logs`, and `synctime` are helper scripts that you can use to interact with the claudia docker image.

 The `config` and `credentials` in the `.aws` directory are default config files that you can edit to provide your own credentials and preferences for aws region, etc.  This is a project-specific configuration.
 Thus, if you launch additional claudia docker containers from other lambda project directories, they will all use their own project directory's aws configuration.

-The .gitignore simply lists the `.aws` directory to be ignored.

-The `TEMPLATE-README.md` is this documentation that you are currently reading.

 The `.claudia-version` contains the docker image version to be used by the helper scripts.
 It is automatically assigned when you run the `install-claudia-app-template` command with the docker image.

+The `.gitignore` simply lists the `.aws` directory to be ignored.

+The `TEMPLATE-README.md` is this documentation that you are currently reading.

+The `bash`, `logs`, and `synctime` are helper scripts that you can use to interact with the claudia docker image.